sign-in-canada/sign-in-canada.github.io/tests/flowdetails.md

 ## HTTP Flows (Request, Response Headers and Form Data)

-Relying Party simulator sends a SAML request to shiboleth which then converts the request into OIDC for oxauth to display chooser page UI and sends the request to passport which generates a SAML request for authentication to the CPSIM (Credential Provider Simulator) /CBS (Credential Broker Service).
+Below are network captures from one of the test enviroment which displays detail HTTP flows.
+Signin Canada Acceptance Platform (SICAP) flow starts from a Relying party/simulator which simulator sends a SAML request to shiboleth which then converts the request into OIDC for oxauth to display chooser page UI and sends the request to passport which generates a SAML request for authentication to the CPSIM (Credential Provider Simulator) /CBS (Credential Broker Service).

 ### Relying Party Simulator landing/home page
 ```